 Where there is moisture, there is mold.
 Recurring water damage or water leaks are a sign mold may exist in the air or behind the walls.

 After a mold removal, clearance testing is done to ensure the previous mold issue has been resolved.
 This gives the home or business owner peace of mind by proving mold counts have returned to normal levels.

 Reporting in real estate transactions for buyers and sellers.

 Landlord/Tenant disputes as to whether there is a mold problem.

 STOP Carolina Restoration is an EPA Certified firm with IICRC Certified Technicians.
 We are licensed, bonded, insured, and each one of our technicians is fully vetted and background checked.
 Trust in our family owned business to provide you with 24/7 Emergency Service in Fort Mill, SC and the surrounding areas.

-Our service team of professionals will perform a FREE – NO OBLIGATION inspection to determine what course of action you should take to address the mold or mildew in your York County home or business.
+Our STOP Restoration will perform a FREE – NO OBLIGATION inspection to determine what course of action you should take to address the mold or mildew in your York County home or business.

 The health of your family and employees is our priority.
 Call today if you suspect you have a mold or air quality issue at your property.